byte-fe/react-model-experiment/README.md

-# react-modelx-experiment
+# react-model-experiment

-The Demo for Next.js + react-modelx work around.
+The Demo for Next.js + react-model work around.

 ## How to run